apify/apify-docs/sources/academy/platform/get_most_of_actors/monetizing_your_actor.md

 Create SEO-optimized descriptions and README files to improve search engine visibility.
 Share your Actor on multiple channels:

 - Post on Reddit, Quora, and social media platform
-- Create tutorial videos demonstating key features
+- Create tutorial videos demonstrating key features
 - Publish articles about your Actor on relevant websites
 - Consider creating a product showcase on platforms like Product hunt